chadrem/tribe/README.md

 #### Root

-Well designed actor model applications tend to organize their actors in a tree like structure.
+Well designed application organizes its actors in a tree like structure.
-To encourage this, Tribe has a special built-in actor known as the root actor:
+To encourage this, Tribe has a special built-in actor known as the root actor.

-    Tribe.root

-You should use the root actor to spawn all of your application specific actors:
+You should use the root actor to spawn all of your application specific actors.

     class MyActor < Tribe::Actor
       # Your code goes here.